Dan M. Frangopol: Education, career, and academic positions

-He has authored or co-authored 5 books, 70 book chapters, over 500 articles in refereed journals (including 15 prize-winning papers from ASCE, IABSE, Elsevier, and EC^{3} (European Council on Computing in Construction), and over 130 articles in ASCE journals), and more than 700 papers in conference proceedings.
-As of May 2025, his h-index = 106, i10-index = 504, and the total number of citations is over 42,500 (Google Scholar).
-Frangopol is the founding Editor-in-Chief of the peer-reviewed journal Structure and Infrastructure Engineering and the Founding Editor of the Book Series Structures and Infrastructures.
+He has authored or co-authored 5 books, 70 book chapters, over 530 articles in refereed journals (including 18 prize-winning papers from ASCE, IABSE, Elsevier, and EC^{3} (European Council on Computing in Construction), and over 130 articles in ASCE journals), and more than 700 papers in conference proceedings.
+As of July 26, 2026, his h-index = 112, i10-index = 555, and the total number of citations is over 48,000 (Google Scholar).
+Frangopol is the founder and editor-in-chief of the peer-reviewed journal Structure and Infrastructure Engineering and the founding editor of the book series Structures and Infrastructures.

 He is a pioneer in the fields of life-cycle civil and marine engineering and life-cycle cost optimization, and has been recognized as a leading educator and creator in these fields.
 Frangopol ranked as the 10th most-cited civil engineering author in the August 2019 Stanford University worldwide citation survey published in PLOS, and ranked No.1 (Lehigh University), No.45 (United States), and No.95 (World) on April 6, 2022, by Research.com on the list of top scientists in Engineering and Technology.

 In 2012, Frangopol was described by ASCE as "a preeminent authority in bridge safety and maintenance management, structural systems reliability, and life-cycle engineering.
 His contributions have defined much of the practice around design specifications, management methods, and optimization approaches.
 From the maintenance of deteriorated structures and the development of system redundancy factors to assessing the performance of long-span structures, Dr. Frangopol's research has not only saved time and money, but very likely also saved lives." and in 2020, "Frangopol's groundbreaking research into infrastructure from a holistic perspective has earned him a reputation in the civil engineering community" as the "Father of Life-Cycle Analysis."

 In 2023, ASCE established the "Dan M. Frangopol Medal for Life-Cycle Engineering of Civil Structures."

+In 2025, the peer-reviewed journal Structure and Infrastructure Engineering published a double special issue in his honor.

 Honors and awards

-Frangopol's memberships to National and European Academies include:
+Frangopol's membership in Academies include: